De Koel: Background

 The stadium is located near the former Stadium De Kraal in a pit ("koel" is Venlo Limburgish for "pit") on Kaldenkerkerweg, on top of the steep fringe in the east of Venlo.
 The stadium was once able to accommodate 24,500 spectators during a match between VVV and Ajax in 1977.
 When Dutch competitive football experienced a dip in public interest in the late 1980s, De Koel managed to keep their spectator numbers up to standard.
 Behind PSV, Feyenoord and Ajax, De Koel reached some of the highest spectator numbers of the then Eredivisie.

 Name and sponsorships

-In 2003, De Koel was thoroughly renovated and in 2005 it became known as Seacon Stadium -De Koel-, named after the club's main sponsor.
+In 2003, De Koel underwent a thorough renovation, and in 2005, it was renamed 'Seacon Stadium -De Koel-', in honour of the club's main sponsor.
 After 14 years, the club found another sponsor as its namesake.
-As of 14 January 2019, the name of the stadium was changed to Covebo Stadion - De Koel -, as a result of a sponsorship deal that includes the 2020–21 season.
+As of 14 January 2019, the name of the stadium was changed to Covebo Stadion - De Koel, as a result of a sponsorship deal that includes the 2020–21 season.
 That agreement was extended for another year in January 2021 until the 2021–22 season.